 Reduce use of Winc shipping cartons per thousand dollars

 Assist customers to move away from single use

 |Gender Equality||Make Winc a place where inclusiveness and equity is expected and valued|

 |Ethical Sourcing||Trade ethically and take action to protect human rights in the supply chain|

-You can download a copy of the full document here.
+To view the initiatives we are undertaking to meet these commitments as well as our targets, you can download a copy of the full document here.

 As we work towards creating a more sustainable future, we will be preparing bi-annual reports on the progress we have made and will publish them here as they become available.

 Winc is committed to the First Nations reconciliation effort in Australia and believes that the economic advancement of First Nations Peoples is critical to creating positive social change and removing disadvantage.
 We look to achieve this by becoming an employer of choice for First Nations Peoples, supporting the growth and development of First Nations businesses, and making investments in First Nations mental health, employment and education activities.

 We want to make Winc a great place to work for First Nations Australians.
 We will do this by growing Indigenous representation in the Winc workforce to least 3% by 2022 while supporting career development and fostering a culture of inclusion and respect.

 How we are helping First Nations controlled entities to succeed commercially.